Photo: Peregrine falcon, Ken Billington, public domain

-Through story, symbol, beauty and the imagination, Foreshadow seeks to renew our orientation and equip us in our pilgrimage towards God.
+Through story, symbol, beauty and the imagination, Foreshadow seeks to inspire and equip us in our pilgrimage towards God.

 Foreshadow has an international authorship and readership.